 In 2017, Nakiryu became only the second ramen restaurant in Tokyo, Japan to be awarded a Michelin star.
-When you think of Michelin star restaurants, you probably think of fancy, expensive places where you have to dress in a coat and tie.
+When you think of Michelin star restaurants, you might think of fancy, expensive places where you have to dress in a coat and tie.

-And then there is Nakiryu, a small shop with ten seats located in a nondescript gray building in northern Tokyo.
+And then there is Nakiryu, a small ramen shop with ten seats located in a nondescript gray building in northern Tokyo.
 Nakiryu is famous for their affordable bowl of tantanmen ramen, also known as dandan noodles or dandanmian.
 This dish is a Japanese spin on a Chinese soup made with thin noodles in a thick broth flavored with sesame, red peppers, and peanuts.

 If you are looking for more information about Tokyo and Japan, I highly recommend you pick up a guidebook such as Lonely Planet Best of Tokyo 2020

 The secret is out with both locals and foreign visitors.
 Unfortunately, Nakiryu doesn’t implement a system where you can take a ticket and come back at a certain time.
 And, reservations were not accepted.
 So, if you want to eat at Nakiryu, you are going to have to wait in line.
 But, it’s worth the wait.

 So how long will you have to wait in line?
 For me, I arrived 45 minutes before they opened at 11:30AM and 10 people were ahead of me.
 Right before opening, the line extended down the street.
 Show up at noon, and you might have to wait two hours or more with the shop only having 10 seats.